cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/jmap_expire.rst

     The duration must be zero or positive.
 Setting this flag causes the JMAP notification to not be visible anymore to JMAP methods, but preserves them on the file system.
 This is required to allow Cyrus replica to synchronize their state.
-Also see the **--notif-expunge** option.
+Also see the **--notif-unlink** option.

-.. option:: -X duration, --notif-expunge=duration
+.. option:: -X duration, --notif-unlink=duration

     Removes already previously expired JMAP notifications in the *jmapnotificationfolder* mailbox if their last modification time